 Baby Eczema and Bleach Bath

 You may hear about diluted “bleach baths” for eczema.
-These are only ever recommended under medical guidance for more severe cases, as they help reduce bacteria on the skin.
+In more severe cases, diluted bleach baths may help reduce bacterial colonisation and improve symptoms — but they should only be used under medical supervision (Huang et al., 2009).
 Never try this at home without speaking to your GP first.

 Eczema at Different Ages